The Blackening: Lyrical themes

 Lyrical themes explored in The Blackening include love, war, organized religion, anger towards society, and Machine Head's "winner take all" spirit.
 The album's first single, "Aesthetics of Hate", is a retaliation that captures the band's anger towards an article written by William Grim for the conservative website Iconoclast.com.
 Titled "Aesthetics of Hate: R.I.P.
 Dimebag Abbott, & Good Riddance", the article praised the murder of Dimebag Darrell by Nathan Gale, while Darrell was performing with Damageplan on December 8, 2004.
 Grim wrote Darrell was "an ignorant, barbaric, untalented possessor of a guitar" who looks "more simian than human" and is "part of a generation that has confused sputum with art and involuntary reflex actions with emotion".
 After reading the article, Flynn was furious and wrote the song to send a message to Grim implying "fuck you", and pay tribute to Dimebag.
 He created a post on the band's message board soon after the event describing his friendship with Dimebag.

 "What would YOU know about love or values?
 What would YOU know about giving to the world?
 All that you know is teaching prejudice, and your heart is as black as the 'ignorant, filthy, and hideously ugly, heavy metal fans' you try and paint in your twisted, fictitious ramblings.
 It's because of people like YOU, that there are Nathan Gale's in this world, NOT the Dimebags and metal musicians who work to unite people through music".

 — Robb Flynn speaks about William Grim who wrote an article praising Dimebag Darrell's murder.

 The songs "Clenching the Fists of Dissent", "A Farewell to Arms" (probably a reference to Ernest Hemingway's novel of the same title, which is set during the first World War), and "Halo" deal with politics, the war in Iraq, and organized religion respectively.
-The band wrote the lyrics about the Iraq War after conducting research and found that "a lot of stuff does not add up", according to Flynn, which angered the band.
+The band wrote the lyrics about the Iraq War after conducting research and found that "a lot of stuff does not add up"; Flynn was hesitant to address such a topic, expecting a backlash, but after consulting the band, he went forward.
 Machine Head's debut album, Burn My Eyes, featured a similar song titled "A Thousand Lies" which dealt with the Gulf War.
 "Slanderous" deals with hate that still exists throughout society and "Wolves" addresses the band's competitive "winner takes all" spirit.
 "Now I Lay Thee Down" features a Romeo and Juliet-esque love story about one person killing another person, and then killing themselves.
 The song relates to the William Shakespeare play, Romeo & Juliet, where at the end of the story, two lovers kill themselves because they assume that their lover is dead.
 The original lyrics to the chorus of the song were considered "poppy" by Flynn and his band-mates, so they intentionally changed the lyrics so it would not get radio play.